CarlB-dev/f5ihealth_masterclass/hiui-amazingtoolsinuncommonplaces.md

 ## <a name=commandsgroups></a> Commands --> Group

 As you work to investigate issues on your devices, you can group relevant commands together and name the groups as you see like.
 This gives you a shortcut to the data you seek in your qkview and can return all of the commands on a single page for your review.
+This follows your account across any qkview that you upload.

 ## <a name=graphgroups></a> Graphs --> Groups

-some content 4
+Similar to command groups, but with a couple differences.
+Specifically, the Graph groups you create will only follow qkviews from devices that have the same version number.

+This feature allows you to stack rrd and other data sets in a manner that can help you understand causation and correlation.

 ## <a name=securitygeneral></a> Security Overview --> General Tab